 - 56% boys, 44% girls

-- New technology initiatives include a 1-to-1 iPad program for all freshmen, a new Mac lab with 17 brand new Apple computers, and Apple TVs in many classrooms.
+- New initiatives include a 1-to-1 iPad program for all students, a digital media studio with a mobile video

 - The Hill has a thriving community service program.

 - School traditions include a dress code; twice-weekly nondenominational chapel services; and

 seated family-style meals with faculty in the Dining Room.